thzandvl/microhack-sap-data/SynapseWorkspace.md

 # <a name="syn_config"></a>Synapse Configuration
 ## Setup Firewall
-In the Synapse workspace go to `Firewalls` and choose `+ Add client IP`.
-Further set the `Allow Azure services and resources to access this workspace` to `ON`.
+In the Synapse workspace go to `Firewalls` and check if the rules are properly set.
+If not, choose `+ Add client IP`.
 Choose `Save` to save the configuration.
 This is required to setup the linked services in the later steps.

 ## Register Integration Runtime
 The rest of the configuration is done via `Synapse Studio`:\